 Pipes and Cigars

-One study has shown that for cigarette smokers who just cannot seem to quit, switching to cigars or pipes can reduce their risk of smoking-related illness by about 50%.
-However, that does not mean that these forms of smoking are safe.
+If you have a cigarette habit you just cannot seem to give up, think twice before you switch to a cigar or pipe.
+These forms of smoking are not safe either.
 Smokers of cigars and pipes still face much higher rates of cancers, heart disease, and chronic obstructive pulmonary disease (COPD) than non-smokers.

 Pipe smoking is not very common in the United States today—rates of pipe smoking in men have fallen since the 1960s and have always been low in women.
 Pipes might seem harmless, but studies have shown that people who smoke pipes exclusively have similar or higher rates of smoking-related illness to those who smoke cigars.
 A Swedish study has shown that pipe smokers are at a higher risk of developing pancreatic cancer, and a study done in the United States shows a link between pipe smoking and bladder cancer.